hpcugent/vsc_user_docs/mkdocs/docs/HPC/MATLAB.md

 workers.
-It's best to specify the amount of workers, because otherwise you might not harness the full compute power available (if you have too few workers), or you might negatively impact performance (if you have too much workers).
+It's best to specify the amount of workers, because otherwise you might not harness the full compute power available (if you have too few workers), or you might negatively impact performance (if you have too many workers).
 By default, MATLAB uses a fixed number of workers (12).

 You should use a number of workers that is equal to the number of cores